2,4-Diaminotoluene: Preparation

 It is prepared by hydrogenation of 2,4-dinitrotoluene using a nickel catalyst.
 Commercial samples often contain up to 20% of the 2,6-isomer.

 A laboratory method involves reduction of 2,4-dinitrotoluene with iron powder.

 Use

+It is mainly used to manufacture toluene diisocyanate, which is a key raw material in polyurethane chemistry.
+It is still the starting material used when non-phosgene methods of production of toluene diisocyanate are used.

-It is mainly used as a precursor to toluene diisocyanate, a precursor to polyurethane.
-It is as well a degradation product of polyurethane materials produced using toluene diisocyanate.
+It is also a degradation product of polyurethane materials produced using toluene diisocyanate.

 Its reaction with benzenediazonium chloride gives the cationic azo dye Basic Orange 1.
 Condensation of 2,4-diaminotoluene with acetaldehyde gives the acridine dye called Basic Yellow 9.

+Toxicity

+Aromatic amines in general often are classed as toxic and so the toxicity profile of this species has been studied.
+It has received more in depth study in the 21st century.